nksaunders/giants/paper.md

 # Data Access

 The `giants` pipeline uses TESS FFI data stored on the Mikulski Archive for Space Telescopes (MAST; [@mast]).
-There are two primary methods for accessing these data: using the `TESSCut` implementation in the `lightkurve` Python package, or accessing the data directly on the MAST-hosted cloud storage.
+There are two primary methods for downloading these data: accessing the data directly on the MAST-hosted cloud storage, or using the `TESSCut` [@brasseur2019] implementation in the `lightkurve` Python package.

+## Cloud Data

+The MAST archive hosts image cubes containing TESS FFI observations on a publicly accessible s3 cloud server.
+This is the default and recommended method.

 ## `TESSCut`

-## Cloud Data
+To download FFI observations with `TESSCut`, a user may call the `giants.Target` method `from_lightkurve`.
+This will use the `lightkurve.search_tesscut` function, which queries available observations and downloads TESS FFI pixel cutouts with the Python implementation of the `TESSCut` tool[^2].

 # Noise Removal